The post is about R Language Questions that are commonly asked in interviews or R Language-related examinations and tests.

-The post is about how to import data using read.table() function in R. You will also learn what is a file path and how to get and set the working directory in R language.
+The post is about how to import data using read.table() function in R. You will also learn what a file path is and how to get and set the working directory in the R language.
 The read.table() function in R is a powerful tool for importing tabular data, typically from text files, into the R environment.
 The read.table function converts the tabular data from a flat-file format into a more usable data structure called the data frame.

 Question: How can I check my Working Directory so that I would be able to import my data in R?
 Answer: To find the working directory, the command getwd() can be used, that is